Publish a Basic Website for Free using Cloudflare and Svelte

-If you're looking to create a simple website consisting of 4-5 pages without paying for a subscription with platforms like Wix, Squarespace, Ghost, etc., you can use Cloudflare to accomplish this.
-This service, combined with Cloudflare's exceptional domain and DNS hosting, makes for an impressive offering.
+If you want to create a simple website consisting of 4-5 pages without paying for a subscription with platforms like Wix, Squarespace, Ghost, etc., you can use Cloudflare.
+This service, combined with Cloudflare's premium domain and DNS hosting, is an impressive offering.

 Svelte is a radical new approach to building websites.
-It borrows the best parts of React and Vue and provides you with a simple, intuitive approach to front-end development.
+It borrows the best parts of React and Vue and provides a simple, intuitive approach to front-end development.

 The steps below assume you are building a Svelete website from scratch.